MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-connect-data.md

    > ![Choose environment](media/choose-environment.png)

-Dynamics 365 Customer Service Virtual Agent configures the workspace to use the environment you selected.
+Dynamics 365 Virtual Agent for Customer Service configures the workspace to use the environment you selected.